 Time Patterns and Organisms SKE2a, b, c Core Ideas Kide Activity Suggestions Patterns of the motion of the Sun, moon, and stars in the sky, can be observed, described, and predicted.
-New lessons coming up soon Space Adventure.
-Can I code instructions for a jetpack? ~ Some events on Earth occur in cycles, like day & night.
+51 Some events on Earth occur in cycles, like day & night.
 New lessons coming up soon Spooky Shadows.
 How can I make spooky shadow creatures?
 Getting Dressed for Autumn.
-How can I help a robot get dressed? Ø Animals and plants have different parts.
+How can I help a robot get dressed?
+Animals and plants have different parts.
 Flowery Business.
-How do plants drink?
-Leaving your mark.
-Can I recognize people just from their fingerprints and footprints?
-Beehive.
-How do bees make honey?
-Habitat Hunting.
-Where do different animals live? Ø Plants and animals have predictable characteristics at different stages of development.
+How do plants drink?Leaving your mark.
+Can I recognize people just from their fingerprints and footprints?Beehive.
+How do bees make honey?Habitat Hunting.
+Where do different animals live?Breathing Leaves: Can we see plants breathing?
+Plants and animals have predictable characteristics at different stages of development.
 Plants and animals grow and change.
 Adult plants and animals can have young.
 Egg-straordinary Nest Building.
 How do birds look after their babies?'
 Come out Pikkuli!
 How can I encourage a friend?
 From Seed to plant.
 Where do trees come from?
 Busy Bees.
 How do bees collect pollen?